Accessibility

 Our Emu Cafe is situated inside the front entrance, past the front desk.
 There is plenty of space with wheelchair friendly seating options both indoors and outdoors at the front.

-The counter height to order your food and drinks is 1.15m high.
+The counter height to order your food and drinks is 1.15 metres high.

-The top of the glass food and drinks cabinet is 1.2m high.
+The top of the glass food and drinks cabinet is 1.2 metres high.
 There are also jars on the top with biscuits etc. Our cafe team will always be happy to talk you through what’s on offer.

 You can also place orders from your phone via QR codes at every cafe table.